 Year after year our estate vineyards provide us with fruit that expresses the unique character of the soil and climate of the extreme Sonoma Coast.
 When the fruit comes in it is rigorously sorted and fermented with traditional methods and cellared exclusively in French oak barrels.
 The wine is then put in the loving care of the cellar team that stirs the lees of the fermenting Chardonnays, monitors the wine’s progress, tops off barrels, and prepares the barrels during the blending process.

-A military brat, Ed has travelled extensively and recently settled in wine country to obey his passion for wine, especially Pinot Noir.
-Ed studied Viticulture & Enology at UC-Davis, authors a wine blog, interned at Holdredge Wines in Healdsburg producing Pinot Noir and is a Certified Specialist of Wine (CSW).
+Ed recently settled in wine country to obey his passion for wine, especially Pinot Noir.
+Ed studied Viticulture & Enology at UC-Davis, authored a popular wine blog, interned at Holdredge Wines in Healdsburg producing Pinot Noir and is a Certified Specialist of Wine (CSW).
 He has joined Flowers to share our story from a personal perspective and that of the land.
-As chief messenger and consumer advocate, he will provide our customers with world-class service, a personalized experience and extend the reach of the Flowers brand with various digital media via 21st Century technology while never forgetting the value of a hand-written note or a phone call.
+As chief messenger and consumer advocate, he will provide our customers with world-class service, a personalized experience and extend the reach of the Flowers brand with various digital and social media while never forgetting the value of a hand-written note or a phone call.
 Ed holds an MBA from Georgia State University, J. Mack Robinson College of Business and when he’s not tweeting or nose deep in a glass you may find him on his bike.

 Once the wines are bottled, packed and warehoused, Lani ensures they get to their final destination in the USA or some far corner of the globe.
 While at Flowers she processes Purchase Orders and keeps the wholesale market rolling; but, outside of work, Lani is an accomplished chef, performer, and most of all – a writer.
 A published author, poet and educator, Lani came out to the Sonoma Coast in order to enjoy the silence and introspective space that will allow her to craft her next work.